Meejin Yoon: Recognition

 In 2021, Yoon was elected to the American Academy of Arts and Letters, a recognition of the highest form for artistic merit in the United States.
 Yoon is also the recipient of the Audi Urban Future Award in 2012, United States Artist Award in Architecture and Design in 2008, Architecture Record's Design Vanguard Award in 2007, and the Rome Prize in Design in 2005 from the American Academy in Rome.
 Yoon is also the 2013 recipient of MIT's Irwin Sizer Award for the Most Significant Improvement (and Innovations) to Education.
 In 2015, Yoon won 2015 New Generation Leader award from Architectural Record as part of the magazine's second annual Women in Architecture Forum and Awards event.

 Her work has been exhibited at the Museum of Modern Art in New York, the Guggenheim Museum in New York, the Los Angeles Museum of Contemporary Art, the Museum of Contemporary Art in Chicago, the Smithsonian Cooper-Hewitt National Design Museum in New York, the Institut Valencia d’Art Modern in Spain, and the National Art Center in Tokyo.
+She was awarded the Leonardo da Vinci World Award of Arts in 2022.